 If you’re not familiar with Gary, watch a few episodes of Wine Library TV.
 In short, he’s extremely enthusiastic and inspiring.
-Connecting personal branding, personal passion and social media, “Crush It!” is brimming with positive energy and absolutely delivers on its title.
+Connecting personal branding, personal passion, and social media, “Crush It!” is brimming with obsessive energy and absolutely delivers on its title.

 What feels like the single most important ingredient, though, is hard work.
 Lots of it.
 Very, very hard.
 Ceaseless hustle.
 This shouldn’t be a surprise, though, from a guy for whom owning the New York Jets “has been an obsession … since the third grade” (p 15).

 Hard Work Notes and Quotes

 On page one, he makes clear that hard work’s part of the formula: “You’re lucky because you live in an age of unmatched opportunity for anyone with enough hustle, patience, and big dreams.”
 He bridges pages one and two with a reference to “a willingness to work your face off.”

 His three simple rules for life: “Love your family.
 Work superhard.
 Live your passion” (p 2).

 His “timeless” messages in the book: “Do what makes you happy.
 Keep it simple.
 Do the research.
 Work hard.
 Look ahead” (p 12).

 Regarding the ceaseless nature of the effort: “No matter how successful you get, you cannot slack off … Stop hustling, and everything you learn here will be useless” (p 13).